ccie18643/PyTCP/README.md

 # PyTCP

-Python based attempt to create fully operational TCP/IP stack for educational purposes.
+Python based attempt to create fully functional TCP/IP stack for educational purposes.
 Stack operates as user space program attached to Linux TAP interface.
 Since goal of this project is purely educational (at least at this point) the clarity of code is preferred over its efficiency, eg. using lists as buffers for data carried by TCP.
-For the same reason security features are not being implemented unless they help to illustrate specific 'real word' solutions, eg. choosing random SEQ number for TCP connection.
-Also features that cannot be reliably tested at this moment are not getting implemented, eg. FIN packet retransmission for LAST_ACK and FIN_WAIT_1 states.
-Those will be added later once i have lab environment setup to let me generate certain network conditions like delay or packet loss.
+For the same reason security features are not being implemented unless they are integral part of TCP/IP suite protocols specification.
+Also certain features that cannot be reliably tested at this time are skipped for now.
+Those will be added later once i have lab environment setup that lets me generate specific network conditions like delay or packet loss.

 #### Already implemented:

- - Ethernet protocol - *full suppot of Ethernet II standard*
+ - Ethernet protocol - *full support of Ethernet II standard*
  - ARP protocol - *replies, queries, ARP cache*
  - ARP protocol - *ARP Probe/Announcement IP conflict detection (ACD) mechanism*
  - IP protocol - *inbound and outbound IP fragmentation*